fectec/CUKET_GyroscopeCalibration/README.md

 <h3> Gyroscope Scale Factor Errors - Dynamic Test</h3>

 <p align="justify">
-The scale factor errors are determined using a procedure similar to the bias calculation, but this time a rotary table is employed to spin the gyroscope triad both clockwise and counter-clockwise for each sensitive axis (six different measurements).
-The scale factor error for a given axis <em>i</em> is calculated as [3]:
+The scale factor errors are determined using a procedure similar to the bias calculation, but this time a rotary table is employed to spin the gyroscope triad both clockwise and counter-clockwise for each sensitive axis (six different measurements) [3].
+The scale factor error for a given axis <em>i</em> is calculated as [2]:
 </p>

 <p align="center">